core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   ba 68656c6c6f576f726c64 (Uri-path:"helloWorld" - 11 bytes)
 ~~~~~~~~~~~

 The client protects the CoAP request above to produce a Deterministic Request.
-When doing so, the client does not include an inner Observe option.
+When doing so, the client does not include an Inner Observe option.

 &nbsp;